-When it comes to your short-term savings, you have choices.
+When it comes to saving for your short-term goals like a car or home, you have choices.
 And as interest rates appear to have started a slow climb from zero, where they spent most of the last decade, many bank checking and savings accounts have yet to budge.
 You might, then, be on the lookout for an investment that:

 In short, an investment product that is similar to a cash savings account but potentially with a higher yield along with higher risks.

 Money market funds are essentially mutual funds that invest in money market instruments: U.S. Treasuries, municipal securities, certificates of deposit (CDs), commercial paper, repurchase agreements, and bankers’ acceptances.

 Note that a money market “fund” is not the same as a money market “account.”
 A money market fund is a type of mutual fund that invests in money market instruments; hence, it’s an investment product that you must directly buy or sell.

 But let’s back up for a moment.
 If you aren’t familiar with any of these terms, here’s a brief explanation:

 You may not be as familiar with the last three asset classes mentioned below—commercial paper, repurchase agreements, and bankers’ acceptances—as you are with the first three.
 If this is the case, don’t be surprised as they’re generally “off-limits” to most retail investors.
 Instead they’re traded between financial and corporate institutions.
 Here’s a brief description of each: